Comba92/nen-emulator/README.md

 [x] Implement Memory Bus, Interrupts, synchronization
 - Sram should be a mirrored vec
+- Fix all memory problems (some games expect more memory than provided, or start with the wrong mapper configuration)

 [x] Implement PPU
 - Palette mirroring seems wrong